hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ###### Threshold for recovery of Signatures and Ledger Id.

 The network must be able to tolerate less than 1/3 of the weight assigned to malicious nodes.
 Modeling the weight as a fewer number of shares introduces a potential error in representation.
-To account for this error, we need a guaranteed safe threshold for the number of shares that must be used to recover the ledger id.
+To account for this error, we need a guaranteed safe threshold for the number of shares that must be used to create a valid signature.

 A threshold of at least `(TS + 2) / 2`, with java integer division rounding down, has been proven secure under the following conditions: